motherofcoconuts/async-dramatiq/README.md

 # Dramatiq with Asyncio
-[Dramatiq](https://dramatiq.io/) is a background task processing library for Python with a focus on simplicity, reliability and performance.
+[Dramatiq](https://dramatiq.io/) is a background task-processing library for Python with a focus on simplicity, reliability and performance.

-This package extends dramatiq to provide the following:
+This package extends Dramatiq to provide the following:
   1. Support for Asyncio ( [issue #238](https://github.com/Bogdanp/dramatiq/issues/238) )
   2. Message scheduling support ( [scheduling cookbook](https://dramatiq.io/cookbook.html#scheduling-messages) )